Ozzy Osbourne: Personal life

+Relationships

+Osbourne had six children; three from his first marriage and three from his marriage to Sharon Osbourne.

-In 1971, Osbourne met his first wife Thelma (née Riley) at a nightclub in Birmingham called the Rum Runner, where she worked.
+In 1971, Osbourne met his first wife Thelma Riley at the Rum Runner, the Birmingham nightclub where she worked.
 They were married later that year and children Jessica and Louis were soon born.
+Osbourne also adopted Riley's five-year-old son Elliot from a previous relationship.
 Osbourne later referred to his first marriage as "a terrible mistake".
-His drug and alcohol use, coupled with his frequent absences while touring with Black Sabbath, took their toll on his family life; his children later complained that he was not a good father.
-In the 2011 documentary film God Bless Ozzy Osbourne, produced by his son Jack, Osbourne sheepishly admitted that he could not even remember when Louis and Jessica were born.
+His use of alcohol and other drugs, coupled with his frequent absences while touring with Black Sabbath, took their toll on his family life; his children later complained that he was not a good father.
+In the 2011 documentary film God Bless Ozzy Osbourne, produced by his son Jack, Osbourne admitted that he could not even remember when Louis and Jessica were born.
+Louis later made cameo appearances in The Osbournes.
+He and Jessica are both actors.

-Osbourne married his manager Sharon Arden on 4 July 1982 and the couple had three children together, Aimee (born 2 September 1983), Kelly (born 27 October 1984), and Jack (born 8 November 1985).
-He later confessed that the well-known "Fourth of July" US Independence Day date was chosen so that he would never forget his anniversary.
+Osbourne began to date his manager Sharon Arden.
 Guitarist Randy Rhoads predicted in 1981 that the couple would "probably get married someday" despite their constant bickering and the fact that Osbourne was still married to Thelma at the time.
-Osbourne has numerous grandchildren.
+Ozzy and Sharon married on 4 July 1982.
+He later confessed that the Independence Day date was chosen so that he would never forget his anniversary.
+The couple had three children together: Aimee (born 2 September 1983), Kelly (born 27 October 1984), and Jack (born 8 November 1985).
+After Jack's birth, Osbourne had a vasectomy.
+Osbourne had many grandchildren.
+During their relationship, Osbourne had many extra-marital affairs.
+After Ozzy's wife Sharon learned of his four-year extra-marital relationship with hairdresser Michelle Pugh, she attempted suicide.

-Osbourne wrote a song for his daughter Aimee, which appeared as a B-side on the album Ozzmosis.
-At the end of the song, said daughter can be heard saying "I'll always be your angel", referring to the song's chorus lyrics.
+Osbourne wrote a song for his daughter Aimee, which appeared as a B-side on his seventh studio album Ozzmosis (1995).
+At the end of the song, she can be heard saying "I'll always be your angel", referring to the song's chorus lyrics.
 The song "My Little Man", which appears on Ozzmosis, was written about his son Jack.
-The Osbourne family divide their time between their Buckinghamshire mansion and a home in Los Angeles, California.
+He and his family divided time between homes in Buckinghamshire and Los Angeles.